 Hold your workpiece in a vice wrapped in a towel.
-Mark your location, and then lightly use a center punch on your mark so your drill bit doesn’t skid around.
-Use a new drill bit and position on the mark you just made and start the drill slowly with light pressure to start your hole.
+Mark your location, and then lightly use a center punch on your mark so your drill bit won't skid around.
+Use a new drill bit and position on the mark you just made.
+Start the drill slowly with light pressure to start your hole.
 Not much more than a turn or two of the drill bit.
 Stop and verify that you are still on your mark.
 Reset your position and with the drill at mid to moderate speed use light pressure to begin drilling.
 Chips should be thin wire-like.
 When you feel the tip begin to break through – keep the speed up, but reduce pressure to almost none.
 The drill should not grab, snag or plunge.
 If done right you will hardly tell that you broke through.
 This will yield a nice round accurate hole.

 For tapping I prefer power tapping versus hand tapping.
 Practice manipulating the forward / reverse on your drill so you can change directions by feel without looking or moving the drill around.
 Chuck your tap firmly and lubricate the tip of the tap with a drop or two of tapping fluid.
-Position the drill over the hole slightly and start the drill at about the same drilling speed.
+Position the drill above the hole slightly and start the drill at about the same drilling speed.
 Practice coming up to speed quickly then stop.
 Reverse direction and come up to the same speed in reverse.
 Try to do this in one in one fluid motion holding the tip of the tap in the same spot.
 Practice a couple times and drop it into the hole.
 Don’t force it or help it.
 It will feel pretty fast.
-When through about 10 turns quickly reverse the drill and smoothly pull out at the same rate it wants to outfeed using that same smooth motion.
+When through about 10 turns, reverse the drill and smoothly pull out at the same rate it wants to outfeed using that same smooth motion.
 If you practice on some thin scrap first you will get the feel for it.
-Once tapped, remember to thoroughly wash and dry your muffler to remove metal chips before reinstallation.
+Once tapped, remember to thoroughly wash and dry your muffler to remove metal chips before installing your nozzle.